 When suctioning the fat, the overlying skin is expected to tighten down over the area that has lost the excess fat.
 When the skin has good collagen, this is expected to happen.
 However, if the skin is thin and has stretch marks, it is not likely to tighten down well.
 For example, women who have had pregnancies and have significant stretch marks and loose skin of the abdomen will not do well with liposuction of the abdomen.
 A tummy tuck may be the better option.
-Board-certified plastic surgeon Dr. Behzad Parva will evaluate your skin quality, as well as the localized fat deposits, and discuss realistic results with you.
+Virginia plastic surgeon Behzad Parva, MD will evaluate your skin quality, as well as the localized fat deposits, and discuss realistic results with you.

 Who is a Good Candidate?

 - Women or men with disproportionate fat deposits and relatively good skin quality and elasticity

 - Someone near their ideal body weight with localized fat deposits that are resistant to diet and exercise

 - Realistic goals and expectations

 “Thank you for giving me a painless surgery.
 You guys are great!
 You were all very helpful to me while my nerves were racked.
 Thank you for making me feel comfortable thru every step.”